Bernard A. Kershner champions QI innovations

 Bernie founded one of the first non-physician-owned multispecialty surgery centers, and he was the first non-physician President of FASA, now known as the Ambulatory Surgery Center Association.
 Bernie Kershner had a real drive for excellence and quality.
 He was quoted as saying that he established procedures for his surgery centers that were “far above what could possibly be required of a health facility to raise the bar for professional competency at every single level of the organization.”
 We hope to communicate his passion for quality through this award program that we affectionately refer to as “The Bernies.”

-Review Kershner QI Award finalists
+Review Kershner QI Award winners and finalists

 - “Email Capture of Patient Population” submitted by Medical City Surgery Center | Las Colinas.
 Download study here.